 But soon a disagreement arose in the church with respect Christology—the study of the nature of Christ—between Arius, a minister in Alexandria of Egypt, and the head (bishop) of the church in that city.
 Arius’ views spread, causing controversy within the wider church.

-In the year 325, Emperor Constantine called an assembly of bishops; the First Council of Nicaea to formulate a single statement of belief with respect to the nature of Jesus Christ.
-Nicaea condemned Arius’ doctrine and provided the definition of the relationship between the Father and the Son that is still accepted by most Christians today.
+In the year 325, Emperor Constantine called an assembly of bishops – the First Council of Nicaea – to formulate a single statement of belief with respect to the nature of Jesus Christ.
+Nicaea condemned Arius’ doctrine and provided a definition of the relationship between the Father and the Son that is still accepted by most Christians today.

-Some think that Constantine was not really a Christian, but he probably was just like us; sinners.
-However, his power as emperor aggravated his sins; similar to King David.
+Some think that Constantine was not really a Christian, but he probably was just like us; a sinner.

-This article proposes that Constantine did not call the Council of Nicaea because he was concerned about the church, but because he was concerned that the controversy may cause a division of the empire.
+Constantine did not call the Council of Nicaea because he was concerned about the church teaching correct doctrine but because he was concerned that the controversy may cause a division of the empire.
 The Roman Empire was very large and consisted of many different and diverse nations.
 To maintain unity was a continual struggle, and religion had the potential to unite or divide.

 In the fourth century, the prestige of the church spiraled upwards.
 Constantine’s conversion encouraged many other Roman citizens to become Christians but the church became part of the state and the emperor became the real head of the church.